Collecting physical evidence - Preparing evidence for court

 9. If it is possible that the defendants may subsequently cast doubt on their own records, you should ask a director to confirm their validity either in a statement, if they are a witness, or in a PACE interview, if they are representing a corporate defendant.

 10. You should obtain section 10 Criminal Justice Act 1967 admissions from the defence in respect of the documents from Companies House.
 (See the section on Formal Admissions).
-If they cannot be agreed, you will need to obtain certified copies by ringing Companies House 2.
+If they cannot be agreed, you will need to obtain certified copies from Companies House.

 11. These should be adequately identified in the statement of the inspector (or other person) that made the video, took the photograph or made the drawing.